Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: ACC-MARL

 \subsection{Addressing Credit Assignment}

-Our goal is to shape the sparse reward given in \Cref{eqn:dfaspace_rew}, returning non-zero values only when all DFAs are satisfied, while still guaranteeing that learned policies are optimal with respect to \Cref{prob:dfa-marl}.
-To this end, we apply \emph{potential-based reward shaping}~\cite{ng1999policy,devlin2011theoretical} by defining the potential function of each agent as the successful completion of its assigned DFA.
+Our goal is to shape the sparse reward given in \Cref{eqn:dfaspace_rew}, returning non-zero values only when all DFAs are satisfied, while still guaranteeing optimality with respect to \Cref{prob:dfa-marl}.
+To this end, we apply \emph{potential-based reward shaping}~\cite{ng1999policy,devlin2011theoretical} by defining the potential function of each agent as the successful completion of its DFA.
 Formally, for an agent $i$, we define:

 We then use $\potential_i$ to shape the reward of agent $i$ as follows: